Mammoth (Mammuthus) – a prehistoric elephant

 The mammoth – 12 tons of weight, 4 meters (13 ft) of height at shoulders, and 5 meters (16 ft) long tusks that could have scared off many predators but were used mostly for unearthing plants from the frozen ground.
 Therefore, it is not strange that such enormous and extinct animals still arouse curiosity both among scientists and ordinary people.

-The word “mammoth” is mostly associated with the wooly mammoth which died out at the end of the last Ice Age.
+The word “mammoth” is mostly associated with the woolly mammoth which died out at the end of the last Ice Age.
 The majority of mammoths, however, did not have any hair.

 Mammoths died out thousands of years ago.
 The only information about them comes from various excavations and archaeological discoveries.
 So, what were the main features of this prehistoric elephant?

 - Kingdom: Animalia